 LastPass remembers all of your passwords for you.
 It can be a hassle to type in your passwords all the time because bloggers have to enter passwords on many different websites.
 If you want to buy something, then all of your personal details and your payment details will be filled by this app.

 It is actually quite surprising what you can get for free in the online world.
-You can use a lot of tools for free, but you should consider a paid version if you need it.
-All the tools listed in this article are surely helpful for bloggers whether they are experienced or not.
+Free blogging tools are useful, although you should consider a paid version if you need one.
+All the tools listed in this article are sure to be helpful for bloggers, experienced or not.